Cyclograpsus lavauxi: Other features

-C. lavauxi has the ability to live successfully under large amounts of sediment.
-Bacon found that Cyclograpsus insularum was only able to tolerate 18% of sediment underneath boulders while C. lavauxi can withstand up to 63% of sediment.
+C. lavauxi has the ability to live successfully under large amounts of sediment and often more successfully than others within its genus.
 C. lavauxi displays a number of other unique behavioural traits including its aggressiveness when cornered, raising its pincers to accentuate its size along with showing their paleness.
-Its major body postures include being flat with its pincers folded and lying on the ground with its walking legs close and side-by-side.
-When in a raised position it places its body at a 45 degree angle with its back part still lying on the ground with pincers resting still either flat or poised at the midway mark.
+The common body posture of C. lavauxi is being flat with pincers folded and lying on the ground with its walking legs close and side-by-side.
+When in a raised position, it places its body at a 45 degree angle with its back part still lying on the ground with pincers resting still either flat or poised at the midway mark.
 Its final position is the tiptoe position with its body angled and lifted off the ground and in the air, pincers still folded but held off the ground with its walking legs fully extended.

 C. lavauxi are usually found under stones, with their hind legs grasping stones which pushes the back half of the crab up onto the stone clasping it with its talons with the crab using its other legs to support its weight.
 This is in order to increase its mobility and stabilize the crab against the effects of tidal action.
 They also use their pincers and talons to dig burrows and push stones away.
 These holes have been found to be between 20 and 40 mm deep under the cover of rock.
 Further, C. lavauxi can make clicking noises with the sound acting as a sort of distant artillery.
 It is one of the only crabs in New Zealand that can perform such an action.

 C. lavauxi has evolved to become a versatile and robust species that is able to cope in extreme conditions that many species of crab in New Zealand cannot.
 This has resulted in an overall greater abundance and success in its population, leading it to be one of New Zealand's most common crabs.